Milwaukee M12 FUEL 1/4″ Hex Impact Driver vs Milwaukee M18 FUEL 1/4″ Hex Impact Driver: Head-to-Head Comparison

 Is the Milwaukee M12 FUEL 1/4″ Hex Impact Driver better than the Milwaukee M18 FUEL 1/4″ Hex Impact Driver?

-Can I use Milwaukee batteries in a Milwaukee tool?
+Can I use Milwaukee M12 batteries in M18 tools?

 Which impact driver is better for a homeowner vs. a professional?